Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 2. Use Curiosity, Not Confusion

 A good quiz question should make people think, not trick them unfairly.
+The goal is learning, not making readers feel fooled.

 3. Make Wrong Answers Reasonable

 Wrong answers should be believable enough to make the question interesting.
+Reasonable options make the learner compare, and comparison helps memory.

 4. Add a Short Explanation